Bruin-Dev/Intelygenz/docs/manual_configurations/OKTA_JWT.md

 ![](../img/manual_configurations/okta_jwt/authorization_server_access_policies_menu.png)
    1. in this menu click in the button "Add new access policy"
    2. it will appear a new form, fill it with the next values and click on create policy:
-      1. Name: DATA-HIGHWAY-API-JWT-ACCESS-POLICY
+      1. Name: IGZ-DATA-HIGHWAY-API-JWT-ACCESS-POLICY
       2. Description: Api JWT access policy.
-      3. Assign to: DATA-HIGHWAY-API
+      3. Assign to: IGZ-INT-DATA-HIGHWAY-API, IGZ-EXT-DATA-HIGHWAY-API

    ![](../img/manual_configurations/okta_jwt/authorization_server_add_new_rule_on_policy.png)
    3. After closing the form, select the policy created and click on the "Add rule" button.
 And fill the form with the next information:
-      1. Rule Name: DATA-HIGHWAY-API-ACCESS-RULE
+      1. Rule Name: IGZ-DATA-HIGHWAY-API-ACCESS-RULE
       2. Grant type is: Select "Client credentials" and "Resource Owner Password"
-      3. Assigned the app and a member of one of the following: Add the group "DATA-HIGHWAY-API".
+      3. Assigned the app and a member of one of the following: Add the groups "IGZ-INT-DATA-HIGHWAY-API, IGZ-EXT-DATA-HIGHWAY-API".
       4. The following scopes: profiles and openid
       5. but will expire if not used every: 1 h

 ## Update Application with new parameters
-1. we are going to need to go to "Applications/Applications" and update the configuration of the application "DATA-HIGHWAY-API".
+1. we are going to need to go to "Applications/Applications" and update the configuration of the application "IGZ-DATA-HIGHWAY-API".
    1. Disable User consent in general configurations.

 ## Update Authorization policy with the application created
-1. Go to "Security/Authentication policies", click on "DATA-HIGHWAY-API-PASSWORD-POLICY", select the menu Applications and click on Add APP.
+1. Go to "Security/Authentication policies", click on "IGZ-DATA-HIGHWAY-API-PASSWORD-POLICY", select the menu Applications and click on Add APP.
-2. Add the Application "DATA-HIGHWAY-API" and close the window.
+2. Add the Application "IGZ-DATA-HIGHWAY-API" and close the window.